-If driving a 2WD or other vehicle that you highly value, it's best to park at the large curve mentioned in the trailhead description for Mosquito pass.
-High clearance 4x4 vehicles can continue on up a 4x4 track marked on various maps as either FR856 or FR783.
+If driving a 2WD or other vehicle that you highly value, it's best to park at the place where CR 12 makes an abrupt left turn to cross Mosquito Creek.
+The route for Tweto and Arkansas continues straight to the NNW, on what is labelled as FR856 on the map we present, instead of making that left turn.
+High clearance 4x4 vehicles can continue NNW on up a 4x4 track marked on various maps as either FR856 or FR783.
 This road is very rocky, very primitive, and definitely rough in places; recommended mainly for ardent 4-wheeling enthusiasts or those determined to shave off a few extra miles while possessing a generally cavalier attitude about the condition of their vehicle.
 The lower section is tightly wedged in between willows, so your turnaround options are limited until it begins switchbacking up the hill.
 We found one minor pull-off about 1/4 mile up the road that we elected to park at and began the hike from there.

 NOTE: The lower section of this road is quite rocky and your options to avoid the larger rocks are often limited due to the encroaching willows.
 While it wouldn't necessarily require a modified vehicle to navigate this road, it would make the trip more pleasant.
 Once you reach the switchbacks, the road begins to show more of a dirt/rock mix.
 A few of the switchbacks are moderately loose and lighter trucks/SUVs may have issues getting enough traction if not weighted.
 Once above the switchbacks, the road turns into a more of a double-track with the tundra slowly attempting to reclaim portions of it.
 This is not a popular or well-driven road.